-- The TLV320AlC3105 thermal pad should be connected to analog output driver ground using multiple VIAS to minimize impedance between the device and ground. - Analog and digital grounds should be separated to prevent possible digital noise from affecting the analog performance of the board. - The TLV320AlC3105 requires the decoupling capacitors to be placed as close as possible to the device power supply terminals. - If possible, route the differential audio signals differentially on the PCB.
+- The TLV320AIC3104 thermal pad should be connected to analog output driver ground. - Analog and digital grounds should be le separated to prevent possible digital noise from affecting the analog performance of the board. - The TLV320AIC3104 requires the decoupling capacitors to be placed as close as possible to the device power supply terminals. - If possible, route the differential audio signals differentially on the PCB.
 This is recommended to get better noise immunity.